Susan Dungworth

 Susan Dungworth is a British Labour Party politician who has been the Northumbria Police and Crime Commissioner since May 2024, when she succeeded Kim McGuinness.
 She was a councillor until 2021, when she lost her seat.

-Career
+Early life

 Dungworth is a former youth justice worker and community activist.

+Political career

-In the 2019 United Kingdom general election, she was the Labour candidate in Blyth Valley.
+In the 2019 United Kingdom general election, Dungworth was the Labour candidate in Blyth Valley.
 She was defeated by Conservative candidate Ian Levy.

-She was previously Leader of the Northumberland Labour Group but in 2021 she lost her seat in Hartley, with the outcome of the vote decided by a rare ballot box draw after she tied with Conservative candidate David Ferguson after they both received 868 votes each.
+She was previously Leader of the Northumberland Labour Group but in 2021 she lost her seat in Hartley, with the outcome of the vote decided by a rare ballot box draw after she tied with Tory candidate David Ferguson after they both received 868 votes each.

 In November 2024, Susan Dungworth announced the creation of a digital resource to help combat the influence of misogyny (via, for example, manosphere culture, hate speech and rape culture) on young people.
 This is a continuation of a programme initiated by her predecessor as Police and Crime Commissioner, Kim McGuinness, in collaboration with Rape Crisis Tyneside and Northumberland.